777arc/textbook/content/link_budgets.rst

 .. math::
  C_H = 3.2 ( log_{10}(11.75 h_M))^2 - 4.97

-where :math:`h_M` is the height of the reciving antenna above ground level in meters.
+where :math:`h_M` is the height of the receiving antenna above ground level in meters.
 Don't worry if the above Okumura–Hata model seemed confusing, it is mainly shown here to demonstrate how non-free-space path loss models are much more complicated than our simple FSPL equation.
 The final result of any of these models is a single number we can use for the path loss portion of our link budget.

 Misc Losses
 #####################